davatorium/rofi/doc/rofi.1.markdown

 `-run-list-command` *cmd*

 If set, use an external tool to generate list of executable commands.
-Uses 'run-command'
+Uses `run-command`.

 Default: *""*